 5. Associations of Consumer Protection

-Consumer protection associations are non-political, non-profitable and non-governmental organizations, these organizations have been formed with the aim of providing assistance to citizens of Kosovo in protecting the rights and interests of consumers.
-Based on Law No. 04 / L-57 on Freedom of Association of Non-Governmental organization it is regulated their establishment, registration, legal status and their suppression.
+Consumer protection associations are non-political, non-profitable and non-governmental organizations.
+These organizations have been formed with the aim of providing assistance to citizens of Kosovo in protecting the rights and interests of consumers.
+Based on Law No. 04 / L-57 on Freedom of Association of Non-Governmental organization their establishment, registration, legal status and their suppression is regulated.

-Currently there is a Non-Governmental Organization - 'Konsumatori', and this NGO takes its share in the public life in the Republic of Kosovo for resolving social, individual, group or wider problems, and uses the sources towards achieving a respectful standard in relation to the respect towards the consumer rights.
+Currently there is a Non-Governmental Organization - 'Konsumatori', and this NGO takes its share in the public life in the Republic of Kosovo for resolving social, individual, group or wider problems, and uses the sources towards achieving a respectful standard in relation towards the consumer rights.

 Association 'Konsumatori' represents one of the first Associations established in the post - war period of 1999 and currently it is known to have gathered a productive experience, and is a respectful voice that fights for the consumer fundamental rights.
 As mentioned above, Association "Konsumatori" is represented within the Consumer Protection Council as well and can always express recommendations towards drafting and implementing the Consumer Protection Policies.

 There are also several other organization which indirectly deal with consumer protection issues.
-One of them during 2015 has managed to realize several important awareness projects towards consumer protection, such as: the television ad, documentary on consumer protection, brochure and organization of a round table to raise the awareness on the topic "Consumer protection and realization of their rights”.
+One of them has managed during 2015 to realize several important awareness projects towards consumer protection, such as: the television ad, documentary on consumer protection, brochure and organization of a round table to raise the awareness on the topic "Consumer protection and realization of their rights”.

 6. Other Competent authorities at local level

-Within the delivery of municipal services important role in consumer protection also plays local government, where within its scope of activities there are responsible inspectors for addressing the problems of consumers.
+Within the delivery of municipal services it is local government that also plays important role in consumer protection, where within its scope of activities there are responsible inspectors for addressing the problems of consumers.

-An important support by the local authorities is expected to provide office spaces for opening the consumer advisory offices.
+An important support by the local authorities is expected in providing office spaces for opening the consumer advisory offices.
 Through the opening of some Advisory Offices in the municipalities, it will be possible for the consumer to be informed in detail on the matters related to their rights.

 However it is necessary to have close cooperation between central and local government at the same time coordination of joint activities in the field of consumer protection.
-Important role of the competent authorities at local level is foreseen the support in the organization of seminars, debates in municipal assemblies, also in the context of consumer education, support is needed in the organization of lectures in elementary and secondary schools.
+Important role of the competent authorities at local level is foreseen with the support in the organization of seminars, debates in municipal assemblies.
+Also in the context of consumer education, support is needed in the organization of lectures in elementary and secondary schools.

 VI.
 GOALS AND MEASURES OF CONSUMER PROTECTION POLICY